 California Penal Code § 529 makes it a crime to use a false identity to create or exploit a written instrument.
 The statute’s intent is to make it illegal for one to create liability for an impersonated person for a financial or legal obligation.
 The statute is a “wobbler,” meaning it can be prosecuted as either a felony or a misdemeanor.

 The Gist of This Article: False impersonation under Penal Code § 529 is a two-part crime that is often charged with only the first part committed by defendant.
-The following article summarizes such a case and should be understood by anyone charged with violation § 529.
+The following article summarizes such a case and should be understood by anyone charged with violation of § 529.

 In March of 2010, Tulare County police officers conducted a traffic stop.
 They recognized Jose Contreras Casarez in the back seat, as his picture and description was on a wanted-person flyer in the police station.
 They specifically recognized his tattoos.
 Mr. Casarez had a prior felony within the meaning of the Three Strikes law (Penal Code §§ 667, 1170), has served three prior prison terms and was ineligible for probation.